platisd/refactoring-for-testability-cpp/README.md

   * [C.41](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c41-a-constructor-should-create-a-fully-initialized-object)
 * Abstract away code that cannot or should not be tested
   * E.g.: 3rd party libraries, time, file operations, other classes etc

+## Hard to test patterns

+The patterns or, if you may, *concepts*, are organized in directories named after their subject and are outlined below.
+These concepts are fundamentally difficult to test but please keep in mind this is not necessarily the only way to do so.
+Moreover, with the introduction of more feature-rich testing frameworks, dependency injection containers etc, there may be ways to get around the inherent lack of testability of these examples.
+That being said, it is good to know how to refactor them according to object oriented design best practices as well as the C++ Core guidelines.
+We illustrate this by relying only on [GoogleTest](https://github.com/google/googletest).
+GoogleTest, which includes mocking via GoogleMock is lightweight testing framework and probably the de facto standard for C++.

+The solutions proposed, do not claim to be better in performance or compliant with any safety critical coding guidelines your project may have.
+They tackle the lack of testability at a software design level and do not take into account special domain constraints.
+Nonetheless, if performance is brought forward as an argument against testable code, before taking any decisions please refer to the [3 rules of optimization](https://wiki.c2.com/?RulesOfOptimization).

+The code examples use `CMake` and need a compiler that supports C++17 or later.
+In most cases they include the code `before` and `after` the refactoring efforts in the same file under different *namespaces*.
+This is done for the sake of simplicity and has the side-effect of having including indications to code smells in the build configuration.
+These indications are typically followed by comments that point them out.
+What is perhaps most interesting is that the API does not change.
+Therefore, assuming you have well-throught APIs for your classes then you should be able to *contain* the refactoring changes.

+### Files

+### Hardcoded dependencies

+### Third party libraries

+### `new` operators

+### Time

+### Law of Demeter

+### Domain logic dependent on application logic